programmer-ke/replatform/README.md

   the `ansible-vault` command.

 - Run the playbook command again to continue with setting up.
-  `ansible-playbook site.yml` If you encrypted above, add the option `--ask-vault-pass` and enter the encryption password when prompted.
+  `ansible-playbook site.yml` If you encrypted the file above, add the option `--ask-vault-pass` and enter the encryption password when prompted.

 ## Guiding Principles
 - Simplicity is a feature; easy for non-tech persons